Minor Arcana · Wands

 Yes or No?

-yes.
+Yes.
 The Six of Wands is a clear yes — success, recognition, and momentum are with you.

 Card combinations